trskop/command-wrapper/command-wrapper/man/command-wrapper-config.1.md

 :   Controls whether imports in the input expression are allowed or not.
 By
     default imports are allowed.
 Can be specified multiple times, later instance is applied.

+\--\[no-]secure-remote-imports
+:   Controls whether remote imports must be protected semantic hash or not.
+By
+    default most commands allow unsecure remote imports.
+The only exception is `--dhall-exec` which requires secure remote imports by default.

+    Be aware that local imports (files and environment variables are considered secure.
+If those are using unsafe sources this option won't stop them from doing so.

 \--\[no-]alpha
 :   Perform α-normalisation of Dhall expression.
 By default α-normalisation is